fbpx

 5. Recycle your leftover paint to keep it out of waterways

 Got paint leftover from a recent home project?
 When you recycle it through our program, you reduce landfill waste and ensure it won’t seep into our waterways through unsafe disposal.
 A single drop of oil contaminates a million drops of water and as you can imagine, paint isn’t great for drinking water either.
 Never pour your paint, pesticides or other household chemicals down the drain.
 Recycle them if possible, or learn how to safely dispose of them.
-If you live in BC, SK, MB, ON, NB, NS, NL, or PEI, you can use our program to recycle your leftover paint.
-You can also recycle your paint in Alberta with Alberta Recycling, and in Quebec with Eco-Peinture.
+If you live in Canada, you can use our program to recycle your leftover paint at a local recycling location near you.

 Our paint reuse program also lets others pick up your unwanted paint for free.
-It’s a great way to reduce waste and over-consumption, and ultimately care for the environment, too!
+It’s a great way to reduce waste and over-consumption and ultimately protect lakes in Manitoba, too!

 Do you live by or have you visited one of Canada’s thousands of beautiful lakes?
 Share your pictures with us on Facebook, Twitter and Instagram!